Oh, that luxe feeling!

 I was glad I’d made some space in my stomach — an exquisite six-course seafood degustation awaited.
 I’d never tasted seafood so fresh and delicious, but it was the dessert that stole the show: a chilli-glazed peanut and chocolate fudge with raspberry sorbet that literally melted in my mouth.

-As our conversation flowed, I discovered that Kelly, an experienced personal trainer and Pilates and yoga teacher, founded Luxe Escapes Noosa in March this year.
+As our conversation flowed, I discovered that Kelly, an experienced personal trainer and Pilates and yoga teacher, founded Luxe Escapes Noosa in March 2016.
 The concept is that, once you arrive at Noosa airport, everything is taken care of and personalised to suit you.
 Catering to everyone from couples to corporates to tourists, Luxe offers weekend escapes — which I was doing — or one-day experiences such as paddle boarding, aerobatic flights or a romantic dusk dinner.
 For it to be a Luxe escape or experience, Kelly said, it required a six-star rating and had to leave you with a feeling of being completely present.

 As we walked around the coastline to a secret beach, we were treated to whales, dolphins, birds, turtles and crabs, then flowed through a gentle yoga sequences inches away from the ocean.